kuharski/kuharski/README.md

 - Sharing my original songs, drawings, short stories and poems through my [website](https://teliik.net) to stir emotions and memories.
 - Check out my latest work ["Japanese Candy"](https://teliik.net/japanesecandy.pdf), a short story about a rock, a boat, and the weight of what drifts away.

-## 🚧 In the Works
+## 🛍️ In the Works
-- Attending Hack the North 2025!
+- Excited to join Shopify as a Winter 2026 intern!